 Alfred “Jim” Webb (pictured left) was born in West Dean, Gloucester in 1883.
 The son of Charles and Sarah Webb was one of seven children.
-In the mid 1880s the family came to South Wales and in 1891 Alfred was 8 years of age and living with his parents at No51 Blaenau Gwent Rows, Abertillery.
+In the mid 1880’s the family came to South Wales and in 1891 Alfred was 8 years of age and living with his parents at 51 Blaenau Gwent Rows, Abertillery.

-His father Charles was a Haulier at one of the collieries and Alfred’s two elder brothers also worked at the colliery, Mr John Webb, a (Collier) and Mr Joseph Webb a (Doorboy).
-In October 1905 Alfred’s elder brother John was killed underground at the Gray Colliery while working at the coal face.
+His father Charles was a haulier at one of the collieries and Alfred’s two elder brothers also worked at the colliery, Mr John Webb, a collier and Mr Joseph Webb a doorboy.
+In October 1905 Alfred’s elder brother John was killed underground at the Gray Colliery, Abertillery while working at the coal face.
 At the time of his death Mr John Webb was living at Ashfield Road, Abertillery, he left a wife and daughter.

-By 1901 Alfred “Jim” Webb was still living with his parents, he was aged eighteen and was working as a Coal Miner though his family had moved to No3 York Street, Abertillery.
-At an early age he began playing Rugby Football for the Abertillery Boccolonians, he progressed to the Abertillery 2nds and then into the premier side.
+By 1901 Alfred “Jim” Webb was still living with his parents, he was aged eighteen and was working as a coal miner though his family had moved to 3 York Street, Abertillery.
+At an early age he began playing rugby football for the Abertillery Boccolonians, he progressed to the Abertillery 2nds and then moved into the premier side.
 He was later picked to play for Wales and on Saturday 2nd February 1908 gained his first cap while playing for Wales against Scotland.
 He was later capped again for playing against Scotland, England, Ireland, France and Australia.

 Mr Jake Blakemore.

 Jake Blakemore Abertillery Rugby player (pictured right) gained his first trial cap aged 19 years old.
 He represented Monmouthshire on the Overseas Tour of South Africa in 1907.
 He was later picked to play for Wales and on Saturday 16th January 1909 gained his first cap.
-On his debut for Wales against England.
-Jake Blakemore played alongside Jim Webb, the two Abertillery players received credit for their outstanding skills, even from Rugby’s harshest critics at the time.
+On his debut for Wales against England, Jake Blakemore played alongside Jim Webb, the two Abertillery players received credit for their outstanding skills, even from some of rugby’s harshest critics at the time.